 There are so many more examples of this (you might want to check out the playlist I’ve put together below).
-The fact alone that they have a whole history of dishing out new products with little to no hardware improvements from one generation to the next already proves that their philosophy is environmentally toxic.
+But the fact alone that they have a whole history of dishing out new products with little to no hardware improvements from one generation to the next already proves that their philosophy is environmentally toxic.

 Technically, nobody ever needs a 1mm thinner phone than last year just “because”.
 It’s just wasteful.
 It’ it’s not cool in any way.
 It serves absolutely no purpose.
 Give that money to a cat shelter.
 That money is wasted on these products.